AndiKod/11ty5/README.md

 **Suggested temporary workaround:** Remove the *y* from `/node-modules/emitter-mixin-package.json` at `"main": "y"`.

 ... or just ignore the warning for the moment, everyting *"gwan be irie"*.
-_Until a more "out of the box" solution ...happy coding._

 ## Dependencies & Utilities: